-If a student does not conduct himself/herself properly on a bus, the bus driver is expected to bring such misconduct to the Building Administrator's attention.
-Students who become a serious disciplinary problem may have their riding privileges suspended by the Building Administrator, Superintendent, CSE Chair or Director of Transportation.
+If a student does not conduct himself/herself properly on a bus, the bus driver is expected to bring such misconduct to the Building Principal's or Administrator's attention.
+Students who become a serious disciplinary problem may have their riding privileges suspended by the Building Principal, Administrator or the Superintendent.
 In such cases, the student's parent will become responsible for seeing that his or her child gets to and from school safely.
-Should the suspension from transportation amount to a suspension from attendance, the district will make appropriate arrangements to provide for the student's education.

-A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law § 3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the Building Administrator to discuss the conduct and the penalty involved.
+A student subjected to a suspension from transportation in not entitled to a full hearing pursuant to Education Law §3214.
+However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the Building Principal or Administrator to discuss the conduct and the penalty involved.

-3. Suspension from athletic participation, extra curricular activities and other privileges
+3. Suspension from athletic participation, extracurricular activities and other privileges.

-A student subjected to a suspension from athletic participation, extracurricular activities or other privileges is not entitled to a full hearing pursuant to Education Law § 3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the Building Administrator imposing the suspension to discuss the conduct and the penalty involved.
+A student subjected to a suspension from athletic participation, extra-curricular activities or other privileges is not entitled to a full hearing pursuant to Education Law §3214.
+However, the student and student's parent will be provided with a reasonable opportunity for an informal conference with the district official imposing the suspension to discuss the conduct and the penalty involved.